Green Lama

 First Appearance: "The Green Lama", Double Detective magazine Vol.5 #5 (Frank A. Munsey Co, April 1940)

-Powers/Abilities: Superhuman strength and invulnerability.
-Able to fly.
+Powers/Abilities: Superhuman strength and resistant to damage, and able to paralyze people if he touches their faces.
+He can also make himself unseen, not actually invisible but simply going unnoticed despite being in plain sight.
 He gets his powers through chanting the Tibetan phrase "Om Manu Padme Om", a.k.a. the Jewel Lotus Mantra.
+He can gain an "electric touch" by drinking radioactive salts (this may be the same power as the paralyzing one mentioned earlier).
 On at least one occasion he summoned the ghosts of dead heroes to fight evil.

 (Croesus of Crime, Double Detective Vol 5 #6, May 1940) No synopses available.